- UNSW

 The Government Information (Public Access) Act 2009 (NSW) facilitates access to information held by public sector agencies in New South Wales, including UNSW Sydney.

-To access the information from the university, your first step should be to search the university's website.
+To access the information from the university, your first step should be to search the university's website, opens in a new window.
 The university provides the public with a range of information on its website, including official policies and annual reports.
 Please see, Open access information below for details on what information is already publicly available.If you can't find the information you're after, please contact the university for assistance.
 We can advise if the information is already publicly available or whether it can be disclosed informally or through a formal access application.
 Please see, Requesting information below for further details.

 Who can help with more information?